-4.4 Corrections at order T
+4.4.
+Corrections at order T

 We remark that adding an additional line to any object already constructed at order 1/N results into a diagram of higher topology in the large N-limit.
 This means that the diagram does not contribute, a statement which remains true to any order in perturbation theory.
 The only remaining possibility is to proceed as before, but constraining replica-indices to be the same by more than one propagator (line).
-Examples are and and Another example would be a "circular railroad diagram", see left of figure 4 and equation (4.50) below.
-Since we had two lines to "waste", it means that there will be a term of order T and T^2 .
-(As a side-remark, we note that at order $1/N^2$, there will be terms of up to order T^4 , since for the leading term one has to cut up to 4 lines, a.s.o..)
+Examples are $\frown$ and $\frown$ .
+Another example would be a "circular railroad diagram", see left of Fig. 4 and Eq.
+(4.50).
+Since we had two lines to "waste", it means that there will be a term of order T and $T^2$ .
+(As a side-remark, we note that at order $1/N^2$ , there will be terms of up to order $T^4$ , since for the leading term one has to cut up to 4 lines, a.s.o.)